Lugriz/ng-error-message/README.md

     </div>
 ```

-You need to pass an object to the pipe specifing the error and its params.
+You need to pass an object to the pipe specifying the error and its params.
 Another example with multiple validations in one input.

+The json file:

 ```javascript
     {